Courtyard in the Frick Collection (Photo: David McSpadden)

 Art historian Ursula Rehn Wolfman leads the tour, which offers the rare opportunity to visit the famed Neue Gallery before it opens to the public for the day.
-Housed in a beautiful 1914 mansion on Museum Mile, the gallery’s collection focuses on German and Austrian art and design from the early 20th century.
-A special exhibition marks the centenary of the deaths of Gustav Klimt and Egon Schiele, two key artistic figures represented among the Neue Gallery’s holdings.
+Housed in a beautiful 1914 mansion on Museum Mile, the gallery focuses on German and Austrian art and design from 1890 to 1950.
+The wide-ranging permanent collection includes works by Gustav Klimt, Egon Schiele, Josef Hoffmann, Max Beckmann, and artists of the expressionist movement and the Bauhaus.

 The tour’s hotel can also be considered a work of art: the historic Roosevelt Hotel, opened in 1924, known as the “Grande Dame of Madison Avenue.”
 A restoration has brought back its Jazz-Age glamour, and the Roosevelt’s midtown location makes it an ideal base for your Manhattan weekend.
 Saturday evening is yours to fill, and an early three-course supper at the Brass Rail is included before you set off on Sunday.

-- Cost includes Saturday boxed lunch en route and Sunday breakfast and supper.
+- Cost includes bus transportation, lodging, all activities, and the following meals: Saturday boxed lunch en route and Sunday breakfast and supper.

 - Overnight accommodations are at the historic Roosevelt Hotel.